 If “blockchain” and “coin” are still a mystery to you, that’s ok!
 Our Buy and Sell Bitcoin tool in Digital Banking also features helpful videos to answer those popular questions, like “What is it?” and “How does it work?”
-Learn more about crypto using the videos below, or read more about it here.
+Learn more about crypto in our Bitcoin 101 section below!

 What is Bitcoin?

 Bitcoin is an open-source monetary system for storing and transmitting an asset of value and is the world’s largest and most recognized digital asset.
 Bitcoin is managed by its users and enables financial transactions on a peer-to-peer network basis.
 Transactions are verified, recorded, and secured on a public ledger called a “blockchain.”

 Members will have the option to buy, sell, and hold Bitcoin through Online or Mobile Banking, as well as trade and view their current Bitcoin balance through a user-friendly process.

 Bitcoin relies on previous innovations in computer science, such as digital signatures and cryptographic hashing, and combines them in a unique manner that is reinforced by economic incentives.
 Digital signatures provide strong control of assets, while cryptographic hashing and the economic incentives of mining assure that no one entity controls the network and that transactions between users are valid.
 These features give Bitcoin unprecedented security and transparency.

 No, Bitcoin balances in your NYDIG Account are not insured by the Federal Deposit Insurance Corporation (FDIC), National Credit Union Share Insurance Fund (NCUSIF), the Securities Investor Protection Corporation (SIPC), or any other public or private insurer.

 Does FRFCU plan to make available any digital currencies other than Bitcoin?